Home Page

 About Us

-The Consortium of Long Read Sequencing (CoLoRS) is an open coalition of international researchers focused on cataloging and providing frequency information, for all classes of variation found within the human genome, using long-read whole genome sequencing.
-This effort complements existing databases such as gnomAD, as long reads enable much greater sensitivity and precision for complex variants, especially structural variants (SVs) and tandem repeats.
-Cataloging and classifying such variants is a challenging task and we aim to collaborate on expected challenges like elucidating strategies for merging structural variants and calling mosaicism in repeat expansions.
+The Consortium of Long Read Sequencing (CoLoRS) is a coalition of international researchers focused on cataloging and providing frequency information, for all classes of variation found within the human genome, using long-read whole genome sequencing.
+This effort complements existing databases such as gnomAD, which was largely built on short-read sequencing data, as long reads enable much greater sensitivity and precision for complex variants, especially structural variants (SVs) and tandem repeats.
+Cataloging and classifying such variants is a challenging task and we aimed to collaborate on expected challenges like elucidating strategies for merging structural variants and calling mosaicism in repeat expansions.

-The genomic data to populate the database will be extracted from pre-existing and on ongoing research projects conducted by members of the consortium.
-Sequencing reads will be processed via standardized software pipelines for each variant type at the individual sites or within the AnVIL cloud platform, to summary-level data.
-We plan to use summary statistics, from large population control studies such as the All of Us Research Program to pinpoint pathogenic variants of interest.
+The genomic data to populate the database was extracted from pre-existing and ongoing research projects conducted by members of the consortium.
+Sequencing reads were processed via standardized software pipelines for each variant type at the individual sites to summary-level data.

 The goal of this initiative is to provide variant frequency data for public use and as a resource to the global scientific and clinical research community as well as a resource for existing NHGRI funded projects such as GREGoR or IGVF, or other NIH projects such as TOPMed or All Of Us.